Meet the Chiefs

 Dr. Nadia Ismiil

-Deputy Chief of Staff and Chief, Academic Affairs and Research; Interim Chief & Medical Director, Laboratory Medicine
+Deputy Chief of Staff and Chief, Academic Affairs and Research

 Dr. Nadia Ismiil

-Dr. Ismiil was appointed the Deputy Chief of Staff and Chief, Academic Affairs and Research February 6, 2023..
-She joined Lakeridge Health in September 2019 as Chief and Medical Director of the Laboratory Medicine Program.
-She received her Doctor of Medicine in Iraq and completed her residency training in Anatomic Pathology at Memorial University of Newfoundland.
+Dr. Ismiil is the Deputy Chief of Staff and Chief of Academic Affairs and Research at Lakeridge Health, where she has been making significant contributions since joining in September 2019.
+Initially, she served as the Chief and Medical Director of the Laboratory Medicine Program.
+Dr. Ismiil earned her Doctor of Medicine degree in Iraq and completed her residency in Anatomic Pathology at Memorial University of Newfoundland.

-As Deputy Chief of Staff, Dr. Ismiil works closely with the Chief of Staff supporting various Privileged Staff priorities including quality and safety, leadership development, human resources planning, and work around inclusion, diversity and equity.
-She sits on the Inclusion, Diversity, Equity, Accessibility and Anti-Racism (IDEAA) Committee of the Board.
+In her role as Deputy Chief of Staff, Dr. Ismiil collaborates closely with the Chief of Staff to support key initiatives, including quality and safety, leadership development, and human resources planning.
+She also leads efforts in Inclusion, Diversity, Equity, Accessibility, and Anti-Racism (IDEAA), serving on the IDEAA Committee of the Board.

-Prior to joining Lakeridge Health, Dr. Ismiil was the Chief and Division Head of Anatomic Pathology at Sunnybrook Hospital.
-During her time at Sunnybrook, she led the development of an innovative leadership development program, structured around a culture of respectful relationships and the provision of core and advanced leadership competencies for the interprofessional team.
-Throughout Dr. Ismiil’s career, she has focused on developing and mentoring future medical leaders.
+Before joining Lakeridge Health, Dr. Ismiil served as the Chief and Division Head of Anatomic Pathology at Sunnybrook Hospital.
+There, she pioneered an innovative leadership development program focused on fostering a culture of respectful relationships and equipping interprofessional teams with essential leadership competencies.

-Dr. Ismiil has successfully completed a Masters Certificate in Healthcare Management at the Schulich School of Business, York University, and went on to complete a Master degree in Management from McGill University’s International Masters in Health Leadership Program (IMHL).
+A dedicated mentor, Dr. Ismiil has always been committed to nurturing the next generation of medical leaders.
+She holds a Masters Certificate in Healthcare Management from the Schulich School of Business at York University and a Master of Management degree from McGill University’s International Masters in Health Leadership (IMHL) program.

 Dr. Joel Kennedy

-Chief and Medical Director, Family and Community Medicine; Medical Director, Lakeridge Gardens
+Chief and Medical Director, Family and Community Medicine

 Dr. Joel KennedyDr.
 Kennedy has been with Lakeridge Health since 2011 and has been the Division Head of Hospitalist Medicine since 2019.
 Dr. Kennedy is an experienced medical leader who has demonstrated successful partnerships and held various leadership and administrative roles with key initiatives, including Connecting GTA, MyChart, Epic, Standardized Care, COVID-19 Capacity Planning, COVID-19 Response Team, and Patient Flow.
 Throughout the pandemic, he brought together primary care and acute care, including Virtual Urgent Care and led the development of the model for the COVID-19 Assessment Centre.
 He also provided leadership as the inaugural Interim Medical Director for Lakeridge Gardens.